SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 still attracts some mathematicians?
 I cannot tell you why, except that mathematicians are fond of torture.

+((In the novels this is attributed to the psychological acquisition of a false religion, a pseudo-religion, among the Redemptionist faction of the ETO.
+They begin to simply believe as a matter of faith that *if* they solve the three body problem the Trisolarians will leave Earth alone.
+By the way, this fits my definition of *religion* --- which is "A source of Good."
+The Redemptionists believe their solving the 3BP will lead to good for all, so it is at least a pseudo-religion.
+It is also a false religion because their solving the 3BP is not a source of Good.
+It is merely a source of interesting mathematics, inapplicable to the real world, which is morally neutral.))

+Why are mathematicians so fond of torture?
+Why would they work on a Newtonian mechanics problem that has no real world applications?

 I imagine their response would be, "Sure, sure general relativity makes the three body problem pure art, not science.
 But so what?
 Mathematics is *art*!"